mteichen/shopping-app/README.md

 # Description
 Final Project for SE333: Software Testing taken at DePaul in the Winter 2020-2021 quarter.
 Application code written by Professor Daniel Walker.
+Written with bad coding practices on purpose for demonstrating testing techniques.
 My additions to the software included:
 * all testing frameworks
 * changes to gradle tool to include appropriate libraries
 * inclusion of code analysis tools